Further Improvements in Latest Telecommunications National Customer Satisfaction Survey

-Sydney, 2 February 2017 – The latest Telecommunications Customer Satisfaction Survey has revealed further improvements in four key satisfaction metrics, including overall satisfaction, the ease of understanding bills, product satisfaction and the ease of contacting service providers, Communications Alliance CEO John Stanton said today.
+Sydney, 9 April 2014 – The latest Telecommunications Customer Satisfaction Survey has revealed further improvements in key satisfaction metrics, including complaint handling and the ease of contacting service providers, Communications Alliance CEO John Stanton said today.

-The survey, covering the period October-December 2016, is the thirteenth wave in an ongoing quarterly series designed to measure the overall experience of Australian telco customers – particularly in relation to key customer ‘touch points’ covered by the revised Telecommunications Consumer Protections (TCP) Code.
+The survey, conducted during March 2014, is the fifth in an ongoing quarterly series designed to measure the overall experience of Australian telco customers – particularly in relation to key customer ‘touch points’ covered by the revised Telecommunications Consumer Protections (TCP) Code.
 The enforceable Code was created by Communications Alliance, industry representatives and other stakeholders, and registered by the industry regulator, the Australian Communications and Media Authority (ACMA) late in 2012.

 ABOUT COMMUNICATIONS ALLIANCE

 Communications Alliance is the primary telecommunications industry body in Australia.
 Its membership is drawn from a wide cross-section of the communications industry, including carriers, carriage and internet service providers, content providers, search engines, equipment vendors, IT companies, consultants and business groups.